banachtech/hrp/README.md

-# hrp
-Hierarchical Risk Parity
+# Hierarchical Risk Parity (HRP)

+## Objective

+Objective of the project is to develop HRP weighting scheme for portfolios.

+## Deliverables

+Julia and Python scripts for computing HRP weights